 Our FELA Attorneys Handle Workplace Injury Claims for Railroad Workers in Chicago and Beyond

 The Federal Employers Liability Act, or FELA, is a piece of legislation that helps federal employees to recover compensation for an injury that was suffered on the job.
 So in cases where a railroad worker is injured on the job, they do not typically file a workers’ compensation claim; instead, they file a FELA claim, which is a separate system designed to assist injured railroad workers much in the way that workers’ comp helps other injured workers.
-This is just one of the many case types that our Chicago employment liability lawyers handle on behalf of clients like you.
+This is just one of the many case types that our Chicago truck accident lawyers handle on behalf of clients like you.

 The railroads pose many dangers for injury, particularly serious injuries, or even death due to the involvement of such large pieces of machinery.
 While a FELA claim can help railroad workers recover damages when they are injured in a workplace accident, it’s important to note that this system does require you, as a worker, to clear more hurdles than you would need to confront if you were filing a workers’ compensation claim.